Free Consultation / 24 Hours a Day - (614) 500-3836

 The penalties are even stiffer when you commit the offense in the vicinity of a school or juvenile.
 Under those circumstances, manufacturing meth becomes a first-degree felony subject to at least a 4-year mandatory prison term for a first offense, and at least 5 years for a second or subsequent offense, as well as the possibility that you’ll be labeled a major drug offender.
 The maximum sentence for a first-degree felony is 11 years in prison.
 The fine is up to $20,000.

-Other Effects of Conviction
+Effects of Meth Manufacturing Conviction

 When you’re convicted of manufacturing methamphetamine, your life is never the same afterward.
 Even after you’ve served your prison time, paid your fines, and get your driver’s license back, you’ll have a permanent criminal record that contains a felony drug conviction.
 The conviction is likely to haunt you for the rest of your life, and present a barrier to getting a good job, pursuing a college degree, or even renting a decent apartment.